 Of course, an organ transplant requires a major surgical procedure which itself has inherent intraoperative and postoperative risks of complications.
 As well, posttransplant, you will be maintained on a host of immunosuppressive drugs which will allow your body to accept the new organ, but also potentially results in increased risk of certain types of cancers, development of diabetes, and infections.
 Overall however, literature has well documented the fact that kidney transplant recipients enjoy significantly improved quality and quantity of life compared to their dialysis based comparators.

-The following pages will walk you through the typical experience of a renal transplant recipient as they go through the transplant experience.
+The pages on the left will walk you through the typical experience of a renal transplant recipient as they go through the transplant experience.